rtCamp/stripe-xero-csv/README.md

 php stripe-xero.php
 ```

-It will create a file `stripe-xero-{date}.csv` with all balance affecting transactions from your Stripe account.
+It will create a file `stripe-xero-{date}.csv` inside the `statements` folder with all balance affecting transactions from your Stripe account.

 Xero will skip duplicates during import so you need to worry about previously imported transactions appearing in CSV.